Skip to main content

 Templating

 Templates are done by using Go templates.
-Examples how to write these templates can be found in this article and in the example recipe.
+Examples of how to write these templates can be found in this article and in the example recipe.

 The following context is available on the templates: